What is a Felony Conviction in the United States?

 • Whether there was a weapon involved

-Malice or forethought means you intended to commit the crime from its inception or took steps toward committing it while knowing exactly what they were doing—and then did so anyway.
+Malice or forethought means you intended to commit the crime from its inception or took steps toward committing it while knowing precisely what you were doing—and then did so anyway.
+Many strategies defense attorneys use for felony charges revolve around intent.

-For example, if someone decides they want to break into someone’s home without permission but changes their mind halfway through and decides not to do it anymore but still does because he wants revenge against his neighbor who kicked him off her property?
-That would fall under “malice aforethought” because she had already made up her mind about what she wanted before starting out on this path toward vengeance.
+For example, if someone decides to break into someone’s home without permission but changes their mind halfway through and decides not to do it anymore but still does because he wants revenge against his neighbor who kicked him off her property?
+That would fall under “malice aforethought” because she had already decided what she wanted before starting out on this path toward vengeance.

 What is a Misdemeanor?

-A misdemeanor is a criminal offense punishable by a maximum term of one year in jail and/or a fine.
-There are many types of misdemeanors, so not every crime you commit will be prosecuted as a misdemeanor (for example, driving under the influence).
-These tend to be a less serious crime punishable with indictable offenses that are less severe than felony charges that lead to a longer jail sentence or maximum punishment with a massive fine.
+A misdemeanor is a criminal offense punishable by a maximum term of one year in jail and a fine.
+There are many misdemeanors, so not every crime you commit will be prosecuted as a misdemeanor (for example, driving under the influence).
+These tend to be less serious crimes punishable by indictable offenses that are less severe than what a convicted felon experiences, leading to a longer jail sentence or maximum punishment with a massive fine.

 The possible outcomes for a misdemeanor depend on the specific type of crime committed and the defendant’s prior criminal history.
 A common outcome for most misdemeanors is probation or community service; however, some may require additional fines or restitution orders and a little jail time.